tc39/proposal-temporal/docs/README.md

 #### Time Zones and Resolving Ambiguity

-Converting between wall-clock/calendar-date types (like `Temporal.Date`, `Temporal.Time`, and `Temporal.DateTime`) and exact time types (`Temporal.Instant` and `Temporal.LocalDateTime`) can be ambiguous because of time zones and daylight saving time.
+Converting between wall-clock/calendar-date types (like `Temporal.Date`, `Temporal.Time`, and `Temporal.DateTime`) and exact time types (`Temporal.Instant` and `Temporal.ZonedDateTime`) can be ambiguous because of time zones and daylight saving time.

 Read more about [handling time zones, DST, and ambiguity in `Temporal`](./ambiguity.md).